-The Black Dog Institute is pleased to host a 2-day national suicide prevention symposium.
-Bringing together for the first time the 29 Black Dog Institute supported suicide prevention trials from across Australia, to reflect on the collective experience of implementing a systems approach to suicide prevention.
+The Black Dog Institute hosted a 2-day national suicide prevention symposium in Canberra.
+Bringing together for the first time the 29 Black Dog Institute supported suicide prevention trials from across Australia, the Symposium was an opportunity to reflect on the collective experience of implementing a systems approach to suicide prevention.

-The National Suicide Prevention Symposium will be an opportunity to:
+The National Suicide Prevention Symposium was an opportunity to: